dbanty/dylananthony.com/_posts/fastapi-rust-1-intro.md

 _Have a question or comment about this post?
 Leave it in the [discussions] thread on GitHub!_

+_This post is part of a series and the [next part] is already available!_

-_Want to be notified when the next part of this series is released?
+_Want to be notified of future blog posts?
 Watch releases in [the GitHub repo]._

 [ferris the crab]: https://www.rustacean.net
 [the rust logo]: https://www.rust-lang.org/policies/media-guide